 “There are several statement pieces, such as a white ECONYL sleeveless full-length dress with organic cotton embroidery and a green floral metallic jacquard full-length dress made from recycled polyester.
 Meanwhile, a black floral jacquard trouser suit features an open slit at the back of the blazer and cropped flare trousers for a contemporary touch,” according to a press release about the new H&M Conscious Exclusive collection.

 Patagonia also challenges how we view new clothing through the Worn Wear initiative that encourages people to keep gear in use longer with repair, reuse, and recycling.
 The company has also taken on paying a living wage and fair working conditions throughout its manufacturing process.
-More recently, Patagonia is examining how to stop synthetic microfiber pollution in waterways caused by shedding from synthetic garments.
+More recently, Patagonia started researching how to stop synthetic microfiber pollution in waterways caused by shedding from synthetic garments.

 This company has set some bold sustainability goals for 2020, including a commitment to use only organic cotton, wool from sustainably raised sheep, azo-free dyes, and to have its U.S. operations carbon positive.
 Eileen Fisher also audits its manufacturing facilities with SA8000’s strict labor standards and pays fair trade wages in Peru.